YVR - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Vancouver Intl Airport to London costs £379 on the route between Vancouver Intl Airport (YVR) and London Heathrow Airport (LHR).
-Over the past month, this route was, on average, 3% cheaper than other Vancouver Intl Airport-London routes.
-It is also the most popular route.
+The cheapest return flight from Vancouver Intl Airport to London costs £474 on the route between Vancouver Intl Airport (YVR) and London Gatwick Airport (LGW).
+The most popular route is between Vancouver Intl Airport (YVR) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Vancouver to London?